KirilGeorgiev247/Design-patterns/Behavioral/Observer/README.md

 # Observer

-**Allows an object, known as the subject, to maintain a list of its dependents, called observers, and automatically notify them of any state changes, usually by calling one of their methods.
+**Allows an object, known as the observable, to maintain a list of its dependents, called observers, and automatically notify them of any state changes, usually by calling one of their methods.
 It's a foundational element for achieving a loose coupling between these objects**

 ***